awslabs/aws-embedded-metrics-node/README.md

 npm install aws-embedded-metrics
 ```

+> **Important**
+> Versions 4.1.1+, 3.0.2+, 2.0.7+ are required for usage in Lambda with JSON log format.
+Using previous versions in such Lambda environments will lead to metric loss.

 ## Usage

 To get a metric logger, you can either decorate your function with a metricScope, or manually create and flush the logger.